sarahnguyen7/data-512-course-project/README.md

 ## Special Considerations
 ### Why the Inverse Square Law for Smoke Estimates?
-To create the smoke estimate/impact of wildfire smoke on Gresham, Oregon, I applied the [inverse square law]([inverse square law](https://energyeducation.ca/encyclopedia/Inverse_square_law)), a principle that models how intensity decreases as distance from a source increases.
+To create the smoke estimate/impact of wildfire smoke on Gresham, Oregon, I applied the [inverse square law](https://energyeducation.ca/encyclopedia/Inverse_square_law)), a principle that models how intensity decreases as distance from a source increases.
 Similar to how light or sound diminishes as it spreads outward, wildfire smoke disperses as it travels further from its source, resulting in lower concentrations at greater distances.
 By incorporating this principle, the smoke estimate accounts for the physical reality of dispersion, providing a more realistic measure of smoke intensity in Gresham.

 For example:
 A fire burning 10 miles away from Gresham will have a far greater impact than a similarly sized fire burning 100 miles away.
 Larger fires, regardless of distance, contribute more smoke to the overall impact.
 For instance, a fire burning 1,000 acres at 50 miles will still contribute significantly compared to a smaller 50-acre fire at the same distance.
 Formula and Calculation
 The formula I used for the smoke estimate is:

+Smoke Impact = Acres Burned / (Distance from Gresham)^2

 Variables:
 Acres Burned: Larger wildfires release more smoke, which increases their potential impact on air quality.